Analysis | The Biden administration’s soft lab-leak pressure on China

 Several times in recent days, top Biden administration officials have been confronted with the same question: How do you get a clearly reluctant China to play ball with international investigators?

 The administration line, for now, seems to tend more toward the carrot than the stick.
 Officials have repeatedly cited the idea that China should have an interest in getting to the truth.
-But when confronted with the very obvious fact that China has incentive to cover up a potential lab leak, they’ve shied away from detailing what kind of pressure might be brought to bear.
+But when confronted with the very obvious fact that China has an incentive to cover up a potential lab leak, they’ve shied away from detailing what kind of pressure might be brought to bear.

 Top government infectious-disease expert Anthony S. Fauci was pressed on this Thursday on MSNBC.
-When he stated “it’s obviously in China’s interests to find out exactly” how the virus came about, Willie Geist very logically followed up with a counterpoint: Isn’t it also in their interest to conceal that information “if there was a lab leak — or worse?”
+When he said that “it’s obviously in China’s interests to find out exactly” how the virus came about, Willie Geist logically followed up with a counterpoint: Isn’t it also in their interest to conceal that information “if there was a lab leak — or worse?”

 Fauci demurred.